AI-Augmented Thyroid Scintigraphy for Robust Classification of Disease: Experiments

-\textbf{Data collection}: Table \ref{tab:data_summary} provides an overview of the studied cases collected from nine centers using eight different imaging systems.
-The dataset covers a broad age range with a mean age of 44.71 ± 17.66 years.
-The gender distribution includes 771 males (26\%) and 2,183 females (74\%).
-The cases are classified into four categories: Diffuse Goiter (DG), Nodular Goiter (NG), Thyroiditis (TI), and Normal (NL), totaling 2,954 cases. \\ \textbf{Preprocessing}: An experienced nuclear medicine physician manually segmented the thyroid region from the scintigraphy images using the manual contouring tool in ITK-Snap software \cite{yushkevich2006userguided}.
+An experienced nuclear medicine physician manually segmented the thyroid region from the scintigraphy images using the manual contouring tool in ITK-Snap software \cite{yushkevich2006userguided}.
 Among the 2,954 images, 319 (all from center E) had a resolution of 256 × 256, while the rest were 128 × 128.
-Images and masks from center 5 were resampled to 128 × 128 using BSpline and nearest neighbor interpolation, respectively.
-Data usage for this study was approved by the research ethics board of each participating institution.
-In this study, we use physicians' case reports in synthesizing images, so consistency is crucial due to varying styles and approaches across different centers.
+Images and masks from center E were resampled to 128 × 128 using BSpline and nearest neighbor interpolation, respectively.

+In this study, we use physicians' case reports for synthesizing images, so consistency is crucial due to varying styles and approaches across different centers.
 First, we analyzed all reports using GPT-4 Turbo \cite{openai2024chatgpt} and generated questions to extract the most relevant information.
 These questions were then reviewed and refined by an experienced nuclear medicine physician.
-Finally, we used the revised questions to gather consistent information using GPT-4 Turbo and create prompts under 77 tokens to feed SD (Table \ref{tab: Prompt}).
+Finally, we used the revised questions to gather consistent information using GPT-4 Turbo and create prompts under 77 tokens to feed SD (Code Snippet \ref{lst:Code}).
 Additionally, for each center, an experienced technician randomly reviewed 50 cases of the generated prompts.